 Betty's father was the first Lord Baden-Powell, defender of Mafeking and Founder of the Scout Movement and World Chief Scout.
 Betty's mother was Olave B-P, World Chief Guide [see www.spanglefish.com/olavebadenpowell]; they married in 1912.

-Olave's sister Auriol Davidson, died leaving three young daughters, whose father was a tea-planter in Ceylon.
-Olave and Robert took over these three children (Clare, Christian and Yvonne), and brought them up as their own, with their own three, Peter, Heather and Betty.
+Olave's sister Auriol Davidson died in 1919, leaving three young daughters, whose father was a tea-planter in Ceylon.
+Olave and Robert took over these three children (Clare, Christian and Yvonne), and brought them up as part of the family, with their own three, Peter, Heather and Betty.

 Christian, Heather, Yvonne, Betty, Peter, Clare

 Betty went to Westonbirt, and was accepetd by the Royal School of Music for violin and singing - but it was not to be...

 From her teens, Betty accompanied her parents on many Scout / Guide excursions and cruises, and on a trip round the world; her journals are to be found elsewhere on this WebSite.
 In 1936, aged 18, she accompanied her parents on a trip to Africa, but their return voyage had to be postponed after her father fell ill after being bitten by a mosquito.